Autodesk/sydevs/getting_started/part04.md

 }
 ```

-In the above function, observe the line that provides the value of the `duty_ratio` parameter.
-There is also a `period_dt` parameter, but if you check the definition of the composite node you'll find that `period_dt` already has a default value of `10_s`.
+In the above function, observe the lines that provide values for the `period_dt` and `duty_ratio` parameters.
+If the `period_dt` assignment were omitted, the simulation would fail due to the missing input.
+But if the `duty_ratio` assignment were omitted, the simulation would proceed with the 50% default duty ratio specified in the composite node.
 Also observe in the above function the instruction that prints every output of the `generator` node's `y_output` port.
+This is how we will view the simulation results.

 In the `src/simulations` folder, make a new folder called `simulation_with_ports`.
 In the new folder, save a `main.cpp` file with the following code.